Hair Fibers Mistakes to Avoid! The Full Guide

 Too much product Instinct to use more for more coverage Build in thin layers, start small

-Applying to wet or oily hair Hair looks dry but scalp is not Wash, dry fully before applying
+Wet or oily hair Hair looks dry but scalp is not Wash, dry fully before applying

 Styling after fibers Treating fibers as a mid-styling product Style completely first, fibers last